5

 Organization-wide sharing is not as bad as public sharing, but it’s still often unnecessary.
 Negative consequences include:

-The data exposure issue has become more relevant and serious with the widespread integration of Gemini AI into Google Workspace.
-Gemini, like most generative AI assistants, uses access permissions to know what data assets it can use in its responses to users.
+Gemini, like most generative AI assistants, uses access permissions to know what data assets it can access in its responses to users.
 If a Google Workspace user has access permissions for a sensitive Drive document, then Gemini can and will use that asset’s data in responses, exposing sensitive data that otherwise the user might never realize they had access to.

 Enable Google AI Data Classification Labels